hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 # [5.
 Concurrency Control](https://15445.courses.cs.cmu.edu/fall2019/slides/16-concurrencycontrol.pdf)
 ### 5.1 Motivation
 If we both change the same record in a table at the same time, how to avoid race condition?
-And we interleave txns to maximize concurrency, to slow disk/network IO, and use Multi-core CPUs.
+And we interleave txns to maximize concurrency, to slow disk/network IO, and use multi-core CPUs.
 So we need Concurrency Control.

-### 5.2 Transaction
+### 5.2 Transaction (Txn)
 > A transaction is the execution of a sequence of one or more operations (e.g., SQL queries) on a database to perform some higher-level function, it is the basic unit of change in a DBMS.

 ##### 5.2.1 SQL